Humorous Hate Poems

 A series of funny poems which take a generally misanthropic view of contemporary life and some well aimed swipes at, amongst others, modern art, technology and children.
 I anticipate the last of these will provoke a stream of emails which are vituperative and vacuous in equal measure.
-It will make a pleasant change from all the emails accusing the site of being anti-american.
+It will make a pleasant change from all the emails accusing the site of being anti-American.

 A poem about the type of people who buy art to match their decor and their wallet.
 As for taste, you really shouldn't ask.